tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/random/ascii_art.md

 ---
 id: ascii_art
-title: Creating ASCII art
+title: Create ASCII art
 description: Ever wanted to create ASCII art from your database?
-Here's the magic!
+If you're crazy enough to try it, here's how!
 tags:
   - beginner
   - random